Taíno creation myths: The Quadruplets

 Similar to Yayaels case, after stealing and breaking the gourd, the punishment was banishment from Yaya’s chiefdom/land.
 The brothers were condemned to live away from the domain presided by the supreme being.
 Unlike Yayael, who returns home in defiance of Yaya, the four brothers never tried to return.
 Because of their compliance with the norm of banishment, the acquisition of culture was possible.
 It was the banishment that caused these culture heroes to begin the long journey that leads to the discovery of the secrets of culture for the benefit of humankind, such as agriculture, fire, and entheogenic plants.

-Taíno myths recount that it was first Deminan and his brothers who learned about fire for cooking, and how to plant and harvest in order to make their staple cassava bread.
+Taíno myths recount that it was first Deminan and his brothers who learned about fire for cooking, and how to plant and harvest in order to make their staple casabe bread.
 They were the ones who wrestled from the proverbial mythical wise old man Baymanaco, the rituals and secrets of shamanism, healing, and magic, such as the use of tobacco, digo, and cohoba.
-Robbing Bayamanaco established the cassava as a basic food in their diet; established the use of fire, which gives heat and light, and allows cooking; and established the knowledge of cohoba, a hallucinogenic plant that makes communication with the gods possible.
+Robbing Bayamanaco established the casabe as a basic food in their diet; established the use of fire, which gives heat and light, and allows cooking; and established the knowledge of cohoba, a hallucinogenic plant that makes communication with the gods possible.
 The centerpiece of the religious ceremony crucial to the Taíno, cohoba is a plant (Anadenanthera peregrina) whose seeds, when crushed and mixed with an alkaline substance (like lime or ground burned shells), produce a powder that can be sniffed to induce hallucinogenic experiences—the effects of which have been discussed in depth by Gerardo Reichel-Dolmatoff (1971, 1975).
 It was therefore regarded by the Taíno as a sacred substance that permitted the ordinary person to transcend into the extraordinary world of the supernatural.
 The inhalation of powders from this plant was the most important religious and political ritual.